Skip to content

 3. Scenario: A fast-growing software company has 8 development teams.
 Each team manages 2 EKS clusters: one for staging and one for production.
 The CTO suggests creating 8 AWS accounts (one per team) to keep the billing simple.
 What critical security and operational risks does this 8-account strategy introduce, and what is the recommended alternative?

 Using an 8-account strategy mixes staging and production environments within the same blast radius, meaning a misconfigured IAM role or a runaway process in staging could directly compromise or degrade production resources.
-Furthermore, this structure makes it impossible to apply environment-wide Service Control Policies (SCPs), such as enforcing strict public access blocks exclusively on all production accounts, without creating complex, per-account exceptions.
+Furthermore, this structure makes it much harder to apply environment-wide Service Control Policies (SCPs), such as enforcing strict public access blocks exclusively on all production accounts, without creating complex, per-account exceptions.
 The recommended alternative is to use 16 accounts—one per team per environment—which establishes a hard boundary that naturally aligns with environment-specific SCPs.
 The operational overhead of managing 16 accounts instead of 8 is negligible when utilizing automated account vending solutions like AWS Control Tower or Terraform.

 4. Scenario: An enterprise currently allows each of its 15 workload accounts to host its own container registry.
 A recent security audit revealed that 40% of deployed images contain critical vulnerabilities, and patching them requires coordinating with all 15 account owners.
 How would migrating to a centralized container registry in a shared services account resolve this operational bottleneck?